I’ve already shared my Easy Mirror Glaze Recipe (made with only 5 ingredients!!), which helped make the mirror glaze

 - 2 cups miniature white chocolate chip (350g)

-- Begin by mixing 1 envelope of about 2 1/2 tsp gelatin in a bowl with 1/4 cup of water.
-Set aside to let it bloom while you begin the glaze.
+- Begin by mixing 1 envelope of about 2 1/2 tsp of gelatin in a bowl with 1/4 cup of water.
+Set aside to let the gelatin bloom while you begin the glaze.
 NOTE: The amount of gelatin differs from the video shared on YouTube 7 years ago.
 I have revamped the recipe over the years and this recipe turns out best with 1 envelope or 2 1/2 tsp of gelatin.

 - Pour 1 1/2 cups of granulated sugar, 3/4 cup of water, and 2/3 cup sweetened condensed milk in a heatproof bowl.

-- Remove the mixture and stir the mixture.
-Pour in the bloomed gelatin, and whisk until the gelatin is fully dissolved.
+- Add in the bloomed gelatin and whisk until the gelatin is fully dissolved.

-- Melt the white chocolate chips in microwave by heating it in 30 second intervals, stirring between each interval.
-Once the white chocolate is fully melted, pour the chocolate into the warm gelatin mixture.
+- Melt the white chocolate chips in the microwave by heating them in 15 second intervals, stirring between each interval.
+Once the white chocolate is fully melted, pour the white chocolate into the warm gelatin mixture.

 - Carefully whisk mixture until fully combined.
-Pour through a sieve to remove any chunks of unmelted chocolate or stubborn bits of gelatin.
+Pour through a sieve to remove any bits of unmelted chocolate or stubborn bits of gelatin.

 - Divide the glaze evenly between four bowls.
 Color them different shades using gel food coloring.
 To create this galaxy mirror glaze, color them blue, purple, black, and pink.

 - Pour each color of glaze back into one large bowl, alternating colors and drizzling the colors together as you pour them.

-- Place a chilled buttercream cake (in the freezer at least 10 minutes or the fridge for 1 hour) on top of a circular object smaller than the cake board, and set this on top of large baking sheet to catch the run-off glaze.
+- Place a chilled buttercream cake (in the freezer at least 10 minutes or the fridge for 1 hour) on top of a circular object smaller than the cake board, and set this on top of large, rimmed baking sheet to catch the run-off glaze.

-- Begin pouring the glaze onto the center of the cake, then slowly work out to the edges of the cake in a circular motion until the cake is fully covered.
+- Begin pouring the glaze over the center of the cake, then slowly work your way out to the edge of the cake in a circular motion until the cake is fully covered.

-- Let the glaze continue to drip for about 10 minutes then scrape away excess glaze from the bottom of the cake board using a small offset spatula.
+- Let the glaze drip for about 10 minutes, then scrape away any excess glaze from the bottom of the cake board using a small offset spatula.